The Complete Guide to Online Defamation Law

 Another rule plaintiffs must be mindful of involves group defamation.
 The general rule is that a group or class of persons cannot sue for online defamation.
 But, if a statement defaming a group or class of persons is published or communicated in a manner that allows for obvious identification of an individual(s) in the group, then the group may have an actionable claim.

-To prove group defamation, also known as class defamation, a plaintiff must show:
+To prove group libel, also known as class defamation, a plaintiff must show:

 - The group or class is small enough that a reader or listener could reasonably infer and/or understand that the defaming statement(s) in question refers to the plaintiff; and